East Wenatchee Clovis Site: Archaeology

+After Mack Richey became sole owner of the site in November 1988 excavation resumed under archaeologist R. Michael Gramly of the Buffalo Museum of Science and the North Central Washington Museum of Wenatchee in October 1990.
+Finds included 30 bone (including 14 bi-beveled bone rods) and stone tools including a 24.5 centimeter long fluted Clovis point, at that time the largest ever found.
+Blood residue on 3 of the stone tools matched bison, bovine, deer, and rabbit.
+The bone rods were later determined to be used to haft projectile points.
+The methods and results of this excavation have been questioned.

-In light of the dispute, Gramly’s dig proceeded on a shortened time frame, and ultimately removed approximatively 69 artifacts including tools, debitage, and bone fragments before closing the site.
-An uncertain number of items, including two more bone artifacts, were left in place.
-In 1992 Richey donated all the recovered Clovis artifacts and sold the archaeological rights to the 35-square-meter site for $250,000 to the Washington State Historical Society, which owns them in perpetuity.
+In 1992, Richey donated all the recovered Clovis artifacts and sold the archaeological rights to the 35-square-meter site for $250,000 to the Washington State Historical Society, which owns them in perpetuity.
 The sale contract stipulated that no archaeological work could take place for 15 years after the purchase; that moratorium expired June 1, 2007, although no new scientific digging has since taken place.
 Richey sold the entire orchard to a new owner in 2004.
 At this time what was once an archaeological site was re-filled with dirt, covered with a cement slab, and restored to be part of the orchard.